rajeshwar4282/uploading-image-to-firestore-in-reactnative/README.md

      screens/imageshow.js

-   ->this screen retreives the image from firestore by using the uri that we send from imageupload screen
+   ->this screen retreives the image from firestore by using the uri that we send from imageupload screen.We can see the uri and username are uploaded successfully to cloud firestore

    ![](images/Screenshot%20from%202020-06-08%2023-44-37.png)

   4.RUN THE APP IN EXPO CLIENT

    ->Enter the project and then..

        react-image-picker/npm start